saisubhasish/imdb_rag/README.md

 - **Vector Store Integration**: Efficiently search and retrieve movies using a vector store.
 - **Natural Language Summaries**: Generate summaries of movie results in natural language.
 - **Follow-Up Interaction**: Handle follow-up questions based on the initial query context.
-- **User Authentication**: Manage user sessions and maintain context for follow-up queries.
+- **User Session**: Manage user sessions and maintain context for follow-up queries.

 ---